 While our methods were sufficient to simulate several interviewees from Sherin et al., we plan to increase our coverage by encoding more model fragments.
 We also intend to demonstrate the generality of our approach by applying it in other tasks, including learning via reading, instruction, and human interaction.

 Acknowledgments

-This work was funded by the Northwestern University Cognitive Science Advanced Graduate Fellowship and the Office of Naval Research.
+This work was funded by the Northwestern University Cognitive Science Advanced Graduate Fellowship and the Socio-cognitive Architectures Program of the Office of Naval Research.